-Delaware's corporation law provides generally that the affirmative vote of a majority of the shares entitled to vote on any matter is required to amend a corporation's certificate of incorporation or bylaws requires a greater percentage.
-Under our amended and restated bylaws and our restated certificate of incorporation, the affirmative vote of the holders of at least $66^2/3\%$ of the shares of our capital stock entitled to vote will be required to amend or repeal any of the provisions of our amended and restated bylaws.
-However, the vote of at least $66^2/3\%$ of the shares of our capital stock then outstanding and entitled to vote in the election of directors, voting together as a single class, will be required to amend or repeal any provision of our restated certificate of incorporation pertaining to the Board of Directors, limitation of liability, indemnification, stockholder action or amendments to our certificate of incorporation.
+Delaware's corporation law provides generally that the affirmative vote of a majority of the shares entitled to vote on any matter is required to amend a corporation's certificate of incorporation or bylaws, unless a corporation's certificate of incorporation or bylaws requires a greater percentage.
+Under our amended and restated bylaws and our restated certificate of incorporation, the affirmative vote of the holders of at least 66/3% of the shares of our capital stock entitled to vote will be required to amend or repeal any of the provisions of our amended and restated bylaws.
+However, the vote of at least 66/3% of the shares of our capital stock then outstanding and entitled to vote in the election of directors, voting together as a single class, will be required to amend or repeal any provision of our restated certificate of incorporation pertaining to the Board of Directors, limitation of liability, indemnification, stockholder action or amendments to our certificate of incorporation.
 The stockholder vote with respect to our restated certificate of incorporation or amended and restated bylaws is in addition to any separate class vote that might be required under the terms of any series preferred stock that might be outstanding at the time any such changes are submitted to stockholders.
 In addition, our restated certificate of incorporation permits our Board of Directors to amend or repeal our amended and restated bylaws by a majority vote.